-Training That Our Inmates Can Use in the Real World
+Training That Inmates Can Use in the Real World

-The hard skills are the industry or task specific skills needed to perform a certain duty such as welding because one cannot be a welder unless they are able to weld.
-Soft skills on the other hand are transferable skills that an offender needs to maintain employment in any setting.
-These are the interpersonal skills needed to positively participate in the community, and they differ from the skills required to be successful in a criminal environment.
+Hard skills are the industry or task specific skills needed to perform a certain duty such as welding.
+Hands on job performance is known as the hard skill.
+Soft skills, on the other hand, are transferable skills that an offender needs to maintain employment in any setting.
+These are interpersonal skills needed to positively participate in the community, and differ from the skills required to be successful in a criminal environment.

-A regional example of this is the existing partnership with the House of Raeford poultry business.
-Presently, approximately 100 work release offenders from 3 different correctional centers are working at the House of Raeford processing plant in Arcadia, Louisiana.
-This plant is part of a burgeoning regional industrial cluster built around the production of poultry products, and the local House of Raeford management team has been a vital partner in the creation of industry specific workforce solutions that involve work release offenders.
-House of Raeford has steadily increased their use of work release offenders since they began utilizing the program, and they have also provided further opportunities for market penetration in the poultry industry by giving testimonials, making supply-chain introductions, consulting on program development, and assisting with logistical support.
+The local House of Raeford management team is a vital partner in the creation of industry specific workforce solutions that involve work release offenders, steadily increasing their use of work release offenders.
+Since utilizing the program they have also provided further opportunities for market penetration in the poultry industry by giving testimonials, making supply-chain introductions, consulting on program development, and assisting with logistical support.